Screening too many chemicals to count

 This approach elegantly and naturally balances exploration and exploitation, analogous to how method development is often approached anyway —- initially trying diverse approaches before refining the most promising ones.

 The TS algorithm is one of the workhorses of modern machine learning.
-The trick is often in how well it works in practice, and here we try it on a truly vast library of ionizable lipids from the literature.
+The trick is often in how well it works in practice, and here we try it on the truly vast library of ionizable lipids from the literature put together above.
 In this post, we’ll construct such a library and perform this virtual scoring effort in a realistic lipid nanoparticle engineering context.
 This is paradigmatic of many small molecule drug discovery subfields, but with a combination of very broad application and a truly vast design space.

 CODE

 To finish setting up the TS algorithm, we need to precisely define the scoring function that will be used to evaluate the structures.
-This implementation constrains us to implement the evaluation function separately in its evaluators.py file.
+This implementation constrains us to implement the evaluator as a separate class in its evaluators.py file.

 CODE